Roco Gravel Road Pinot Noir 2018 - 750ml

 By placing an order through our website you are affirming that you are at least 21 years of age and that someone 21 and over will sign for the package.

-We now ship FedEx to all states we ship to with the exception of PA & DE (UPS).
+We now ship FedEx to all states we ship to with the exception of PA, DE and KY (UPS).
+To the state of TX we use a small carrier called LSO but shut down shipments there during the summer months.

 If you specify we can ship to a FedEx location to be held for pickup at no additional charge.
 You can search for the nearest FedEx location (no drop boxes) by clicking here and use that as your shipping address.
 Most Walgreens locations will now hold wine orders for you (state of LA excluded).
 They will come up in the search results at www.fedex.com/locate/ if that service is available to you.